FENRlR/ChatWaifu-iSTFT-VITS/README.md

 # ChatWaifu with iSTFT-VITS replacement
-This repository was improvised for a single need.
-Currently working on fixes.
+This repository was improvised for a single need - operating iSTFT-VITS model on ChatWaifu.

 Original repostiory : https://github.com/cjyaddone/ChatWaifuL2D